Looking lost, the new-look Seahawks fall to Broncos 27-24 in season opener

 On Seattle’s first possession of the fourth quarter Wilson hit Tyler Lockett for a 51-yard TD to put the Seahawks ahead 24-20.

-The Seahawks rested Thomas to begin the next series and the Broncos responded with runs of 14 and five yards and a pass for 25 before Thomas returned.
+The Seahawks rested Thomas to begin the next series and the Broncos responded with runs of 14 and 5 yards and a pass for 25 before Thomas returned.

-But he couldn’t totally stop the bleeding as Keenum hit Jake Butt for 22 yards to convert a third-and-11 and set up a 4-yard TD pass to Thomas to make it 27-24.
+But he couldn’t totally stop the bleeding as Keenum hit Jake Butt for 22 yards to convert a third-and-11 and set up a 4-yard TD pass to Demaryius Thomas to make it 27-24.
 The play was reviewed and the call upheld.

 Seattle couldn’t move on its next drive and the Broncos got the back at their own 19 with 3:28 left.
-A few Royce Freeman run took the ball into Seattle territory and forced the Seahawks to use all of their timeouts.
+A few Royce Freeman runs took the ball into Seattle territory and forced the Seahawks to use all of their timeouts.

 The Seahawks got the ball back at their own 12, with 1:01 left.
 But a Wilson fumble of a snap ran off a lot of precious time and the game ended with an interception on the final play.